 Chad4: With respect, when you start telling me that the reason I'm arguing a position is because I can't afford not to it doesn't feel much to me like we're having a respectful discussion.

 Matt4: Honestly, I am not intending to offended you.
 With that said, I don't recall saying that you can't afford not to defend your position.
 However, I have tried to demonstrate that I believe your reasoning is insufficient regarding your defense of the atheists' "lack of belief" and its relationship to their counter theistic actions.
-I believe that actions are motivated from belief's.
-I think this is very reasonable and I also believe that it is far more logical to assume that someone does something because of an underlying preference or belief.
+I believe that actions are motivated from beliefs.
+I think this is very reasonable, and I also believe that it is far more logical to assume that someone does something because of an underlying preference or belief.

 Chad4: As you say, attack the argument, not the person.
 Ad hominem attacks aren't limited to insults.

 Matt4: Honestly, I see no ad hominem anywhere on either side in our discussion.
 It is my belief that atheists, in general, are required to defend their "lack of belief" statement as a sufficient cause for their actions.
-If I understand you correctly you have been saying the same thing.
+If I understand you correctly, you have been saying the same thing.
 It's just that I see their statement of "lack of belief" as being a strategic defense and a less accurate assessment of their position.
 Of course, my statement can be taken the wrong way and misconstrued to say that I am calling atheists liars.
 I am not.
-It is just that I am of the opinion, I stress opinion, that atheists openly seek to justify their disbelief, to continue their disbelief, and that their actions demonstrate this.
+It is just that I am of the opinion, I stress opinion, that atheists openly seek to justify their disbelief and to continue their disbelief, and that their actions demonstrate this.
 If my opinion is offensive to you, then we will have to forego further discussion of this sub-topic.

 Chad4: Who says "lack of belief" is passive?
 As I've said multiple times, it is combined with a working assumption that extraordinary claims (including, "the Christian God exists") are false until demonstrated to be true.

 Matt4: If I lack the ability to walk, then I don't perform the action of walking.
 If I lack wings, then I don't fly.
 In each case, my lack of an attribute means no actions follow from the attribute.
 Actions don't result from the lack of an attribute.
 They follow from the existence of an attribute.
 Likewise, the consistent refutation of theistic proofs would result from the belief-attribute that God does not exist.
-Now, I suspect that you will probably comment about how inaccurate I am in how I am not understanding what is your trying to tell me.
+Now, I suspect that you will probably comment about how inaccurate I am in how I am not understanding what it is you're trying to tell me.
 I believe I do understand, which is why I also believe you will say I don't.
 I just don't agree with your reasoning.

 >Matt3: It is perfectly logical to state that a person's

 >actions are the result of what he believes.
-Atheist's claim
+Atheists claim